pchickey/talk-px4-ardupilot/talk.md

 # Why use PX4?

-* Processor is 10x better than an Arduino Mega in every way.
+* Processor is 10x better than an ArduPilot Mega in every way.
 ArduPilot Mega is bursting its platform at the seams: 100s of bytes of RAM free, scheduler difficult to manage, IO ports limited, etc.
-* Excellent hardware geared towards the advanced user
-  * Modular system encourages custom add-ons
+* Excellent hardware geared towards the advanced user.
+Modular system encourages custom add-ons.
-  * High pitch connectors - build your own wiring harness
 * More user friendly improvments coming soon!
 (If soldering and command line scares you, wait a few months.)